FarmBot-Docs/farmbot-genesis/v1.4/Extras/bom.md

 ---
 title: "Bill of Materials"
 slug: "bom"
-excerpt: "Top-level BOM for all components in FarmBot Genesis, grouped by category.
+description: "Top-level BOM for all components in FarmBot Genesis, grouped by category.
 Visit [our shop](http://shop.farm.bot) to purchase parts."
 ---

 * toc